shambaditya-t/Wolfenstein-Game/README.md

-# RTOS_Wolfenstein_Game
+# Wolfenstein_Game
-Uses two buttons as well as a capacitive touch sensor to drive a Wolfenstein game, displayed on the Gecko LCD display in real time
+2 buttons, the capacitive touch and the LCD screen play the game on the Silicon Lab EFM PG12 boards